BonnierNews/flappy-wasp-game/README.md

 ### 6.1. **Show presents**

-In `present.js` we have to functions: `this.show = function()` and `this.update = function()`.
+In `present.js` we have to functions: `show()` and `update()`.
 Now we actually want to show the presents so add the present variable, x, y, width and height as parameters in the show function.

 The `update()` will update the presents so they start moving from right to left of the canvas.
 Take the x variable and substract with the speed variable.